JoniSutradhor/media-statistics-web-app/README.md

 # media-statistics-web-app

-Clone the repo
+Clone the repo\
-Go to the cloned dir
+Go to the cloned dir\
-run npm install to get the tailwind css
+run npm install to get the tailwind css if required

 Then simply run the index.html file to the browser